Dick Bertel: WTOP Radio

-From 1986 to 1989, Bertel worked as an anchor on the all-news radio station in Washington, D.C., WTOP.
+From 1986 to 1989, Bertel worked as an anchor on WTOP, an all-news radio station in Washington, D.C..

 NBC and Mutual Broadcasting System

 From 1988 to 1991, Bertel worked as an anchor on NBC Radio Network and the Mutual Broadcasting System, both owned and operated by Westwood One.

-Retirement
+Retirement and death

-Having recently retired from Voice of America, Bertel now resides in a Maryland suburb of Washington, D.C.
-He regularly volunteers to help non-native speakers of English achieve conversational competency.
+In retirement, Bertel regularly volunteered to help non-native speakers of English achieve conversational competency.
+He died on September 11, 2023, at the age of 92.